opendocsg/slw-judgments-backfill/2015_SGHCF_1/report.md

 _Decisions applying Re C_

 9       It appears that the recent reported decisions in Singapore on parental child relocation, except for a most recent High Court decision, have allowed the child or children to be relocated.
 In the majority of the decisions, by applying _Re C_ , the courts seemed to have focused more on the reasonableness of the custodial parent’s reasons for relocation and less on the loss of the relationship with the other parent, resulting in orders allowing relocations.
-It was only in the most recent High Court decision of _BNT v BNS_ [2014] 4 SLR 859 (“ _BNT v BNS_ ”) that a relocation was not permitted. _BNT v BNS_ serves as an important reminder not to focus on the reasonable wishes of the primary carer to the extent that there is practically a presumption in favour of relocation once it is found that the primary carer’s decision is not unreasonable.
+It was only in the most recent High Court decision of _BNT v BNS_ <span class="citation">[2014] 4 SLR 859</span> (“ _BNT v BNS_ ”) that a relocation was not permitted. _BNT v BNS_ serves as an important reminder not to focus on the reasonable wishes of the primary carer to the extent that there is practically a presumption in favour of relocation once it is found that the primary carer’s decision is not unreasonable.

 10     In _BNT v BNS_ , Judith Prakash J explained the principle in _Re C_ (at [16]– [17]):